lifecompartmentalized/lifecompartmentalized.github.io/content/posts/traveling.md

 This sounds like an incredibly fortunate childhood, and while it was, it was also very stressful for me.
 As an autistic person, I regulate myself by following a strict routine.
 As an adult, changes in plans are very dysregulating, and usually leave me in a detached dissociated state with difficulty picking up the newly created plans.
-I can only imagine [^2] how dysregulating it was for me as a small child to have my routine entirely upended every several months to travel to a new environment with an unknown routine.
+I can only imagine how dysregulating it was for me as a small child to have my routine entirely upended every several months to travel to a new environment with an unknown routine.
 I had no option---my family chose to travel, and since within my family structure the emotional landscape was already dominated by others, I had to be an easy child and submit to whatever they wanted.
 This led to me dissociating and creating parts to handle the traveling for me.
-[^2]: I can more than imagine, but those feelings are dissociated away from me, so I don't remember ever feeling them.